Privacy Policy

 Right to data portability

-You have the right to demand that we hand over any data we automatically process on the basis of your consent or in order to fulfil a contract be handed over to you or a third party in a commonly used, machine readable format.
+You have the right to have data that we process automatically on the basis of your consent or in fulfillment of a contract handed over to you or to a third party in a common, machine-readable format.
 If you should demand the direct transfer of the data to another controller, this will be done only if it is technically feasible.

 Information about, rectification and eradication of data

-Within the scope of the applicable statutory provisions, you have the right to at any time demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data.
+Within the scope of the applicable statutory provisions, you have the right to demand information about your archived personal data, their source and recipients as well as the purpose of the processing of your data at any time.
 You may also have a right to have your data rectified or eradicated.
 If you have questions about this subject matter or any other questions about personal data, please do not hesitate to contact us at any time.

 Right to demand processing restrictions